Revised April 2020

 - Emergency physicians play an important role in providing care at the end of life (EOL).

-- Helping patients and their families achieve greater control over the dying process will improve EOL care.
+- Helping patients and their families achieve greater control over the dying process will improve EOL care by ensuring care is provided in accordance with patients’ wishes.

-- Advance care planning can help patients formulate and express individual wishes for EOL care and communicate those wishes to their health care providers by means of advance directives (including state approved advance directives, DNAR orders, living wills and durable powers of attorney for health care).
+- Advance care planning can help patients formulate and express individual wishes for EOL care and communicate those wishes to their health care providers by means of advance directives (including state approved advance directives such as POLST, MOLST, MOST, DNAR orders, living wills and durable powers of attorney for health care).

 - Respect the dying patient’s needs for care, comfort, and compassion.

-- Communicate promptly and appropriately with patients and their families about EOL care choices, avoiding medical jargon.
+- Communicate promptly and appropriately with patients and their families about EOL care choices.

-- Elicit the patient’s goals for care before initiating treatment, recognizing that EOL care includes a broad range of therapeutic and palliative options.
+- Elicit the patient’s goals for care before initiating non-life-threatening treatment, recognizing that EOL care includes a broad range of therapeutic and palliative options, including forgoing treatments that may increase distress or are not aligned with the goals of the patient.

 - Encourage the presence of family and friends at the patient’s bedside near the end of life, if desired by the patient.